Why do aircraft still have ashtrays in the lavatory?

 We’ve all seen this in the toilets of commercial aircraft: a large no-smoking sign with a plainly marked ashtray underneath.
 Obviously airlines who allow in-flight smoking have ashtrays as a part of the standard model.
 But are there any of those left?

 The US banned smoking on domestic flights in 1990 and soon followed up with international flights.
-The UK does not have a ban on smoking in flight; however British Airways banned it on all their flights in 1990 with Virgin and other UK airlines following suit.
-By 1995, it was rare for a UK airline to allow smoking on board.
+The UK does not have a ban on smoking in flight; however British Airways trialled non-smoking flights in 1990* with Virgin and other UK airlines following suit.
+By 1995, it was rare for a UK airline to allow smoking on board and in 1998, British Airways banned it completely.
 By 2003, only a very few airlines around the world allowed smoking on international flights.

 And yet, even the most modern aircraft have ashtrays built into the toilet door.
 These ashtrays are accompanied by big placards which announce that it is prohibited to smoke in the lavatories under any and all circumstances – so why have the ashtrays there in the first place?